awsdocs/amazon-ses-developer-guide/doc-source/send-email-exim.md

 1. Open the */etc/exim/exim\.conf* file for editing\.
 If the file does not exist, create it\.
 **Important**
 These instructions assume that you want to use Amazon SES in the US West \(Oregon\) AWS Region\.
 If you want to use a different region, replace all instances of *email\-smtp\.us\-west\-2\.amazonaws\.com* in these instructions with the SMTP endpoint of the desired region\.
-For a list of SMTP endpoints, see [Regions and Amazon SES](regions.md)\.
+For a list of SMTP endpoint URLs for the AWS Regions where Amazon SES is available, see [Amazon Simple Email Service \(Amazon SES\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#ses_region) in the *AWS General Reference*\.

 1. In */etc/exim/exim\.conf*, make the following changes: